amr-elzahar/fibonacci-sequence/README.md

 # Usage

 Once the application is up and running, go to your web browser and type `http://localhost:3000/` to access the React client application.
 Now you can enter any index value in the text field and click on the "Calculate" button.
 After clicking on the "Calculate" button, you will see the corresponding value of the index in the Fibonacci series.
-Moreover, if the value already exists before in Redis cache, it will return in seconds.
-If not, it may take some time to calculate and store the value in Redis and Postgres for the first time.